Skip to main content

-How to avoid alimony in New Jersey?
+How to Avoid Paying alimony in NJ

 In New Jersey, the term used to refer to financial support paid by one spouse to another after divorce is “alimony.”
 While some states use the term “spousal support” or “maintenance” interchangeably with alimony, New Jersey primarily uses the term “alimony” to describe this financial obligation—so, in New Jersey, it is typically referred to as “alimony” rather than “spousal support.
 Alimony in New Jersey is designed to preserve the financial equities and living standards that both parties have become accustomed to during their marriage.
 It is not meant as a punishment, but rather as a means to ensure that neither party is financially disadvantaged due to the divorce.